raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Inspire others who do this project with your card!

-To submit your project to our ['From me to you — Community' Scratch studio](https://scratch.mit.edu/studios/28525955){:target="_blank"} for other people to see, please complete [this form](https://form.raspberrypi.org/f/community-project-submissions){:target="_blank"}.

---- /task ---

---- task ---

 Take a look at these fabulous community projects from our ['From me to you — Community' Scratch studio](https://scratch.mit.edu/studios/28525955){:target="_blank"}:

 **Finished school**: [See inside](https://scratch.mit.edu/projects/747905716/editor){:target="_blank"}